pvvx/ATC_MiThermometer/README.md

 [Trigger and reed switch status receiver on JDY-10 module ($1).](https://github.com/pvvx/AdScanerTrg)

-### Reed Switch on GPIO PA6 (label on the "P8" pin)
+### Reed Switch or button on the case (LYWSD03MMC GPIO PA6 label on the "P8" pin)

 It is possible to solder a reed switch on the LYWSD03MMC board to the pins marked "P8" and GND.

+For CGG1, MHO_C401, CGDK2, MJWSD05MMC, a button on the case is used.

-The state of the reed switch is transferred to the advertising packet and events are sent in the "switch" and "counter" modes.
+The state of the reed switch or button is transferred to the advertising packet and events are sent in the "Switch" and "Ccounter" modes.
-For CGG1 - GPIO_PC4 (button on the case), MHO_C401 - GPIO_PB6 (button on the case), CGDK2 - GPIO_PVC4 (button on the case).

 The button on the body can turn the light on and off when creating a scenario in an external program...

+Setting the "Connect" option has several functions:

+1. Short press for 80 seconds turns on the ability to connect with a device in BLE 4.2 format
+2. Long press toggles temperature display to C or F.
+3. Holding more than 20 seconds will reset the device settings to default.

 ### Interface for receiving and displaying data on the LCD.
 >* LCD shows: